 “Given the fluctuations in regulations across the country … the best way for folks to keep apprised of what their state requires is to have a lawyer who is able to interpret the regulations and statutes,” Gonzalez said.
 “We all recognize in cannabis that the industry is always changing, so as … entrepreneurs, we need to be ready to pivot at a moment’s notice.”

 “In any other industry, you could open a business bank account and name your LLC or corporation anything you wanted, and it’s not an issue,” Gonzalez said.
-“But if you go to bank and you have ‘cannabis’ in your name, you may have a lot of trouble finding a banking partner.
+“But if you go to the bank and you have ‘cannabis’ in your name, you may have a lot of trouble finding a banking partner.
 I’m not saying to lie to your bank about what you’re doing, but … by having ‘weed’ or ‘cannabis’ in the entity name, you’re cutting yourself off at your knees.
 I always advise folks when creating an LLC or corporation to stay away from those names because it inhibits banking options and insurance options as well,” she added.

-State regulations and private company policies limit how cannabis businesses can advertise themselves.
-Not only is advertising cannabis on the radio, television or billboards often banned, but many social media channels, including Facebook, prohibit the purchase of sponsored content for cannabis businesses.
-This means many cannabis businesses have to rely on a combination of content marketing and more organic social media content, email marketing campaigns and in-person marketing opportunities at trade shows and industry events.
+These limitations mean many cannabis businesses must rely on a combination of content marketing and more organic social media content, email marketing campaigns and in-person marketing opportunities at trade shows and industry events.
 Networking and word-of-mouth referrals are essential tools in a cannabis business’s marketing toolbox.

-Instead, work closely with community stakeholders and elected officials to be a responsible member of your community.
-Doing so will go a long way toward not only gaining any necessary regulatory approvals but also broadening accessibility to your target customers, who are likely more turned off by the stigmatized trappings of the past than you might think.
+Instead, work closely with community stakeholders and elected officials to be a responsible community member.
+Doing so will go a long way toward gaining any necessary regulatory approvals and reaching your target customers, who are likely more turned off by the stigmatized trappings of the past than you might think.

 “There are outdated historical stereotypes of who cannabis consumers are,” Rudder said.
-“They are moms and dads, lawyers, pipe fitters – it covers the gamut of who cannabis consumers are.
+“They are moms and dads, lawyers, pipefitters – it covers the gamut of who cannabis consumers are.
 The foundation of cannabis is as a medicine, and it will be for a very long time.
-It’s very important for people to understand … the science side and medical side of the industry.
+It’s very important for people to understand … the science side and medical side of the industry.”